Pennsylvania Route 208: Route description

 The route begins in Lawrence County where US 422 meets the Ohio state line; PA 208 heads east-northeastward to the village of New Bedford about a mile from the state line.
 The route junctions with the former PA 932 in the village and was the former alignment of US 422 from the state line to this point, where the old alignment turned southeast; PA 208 continues eastward here.
 About 3.5 mi later, it is joined by PA 551 and the concurrency turns northward for about 0.5 mi before turning east again as it crosses the Shenango River and enters the village of Pulaski.
 The concurrency ends 0.3 mi later, and PA 208 continues another 0.3 mi to its interchange with Interstate 376 (I-376).
 From here, the route heads into a rural area of northern Lawrence County that is home to an Amish community.
 The road continues another 3.6 mi east, where it junctions with PA 18 about 1.4 mi west of the borough of New Wilmington, which the route enters shortly thereafter.
 In the borough, PA 158 joins briefly, and then leaves the route at the northern terminus of PA 956.
 PA 208 passes north of Westminster College before it leaves the borough and continues eastward about 3 mi to the borough of Volant, where, at the east end of the borough, the route intersects with the northern terminus of PA 168 and turns northeast and crosses the county line 0.7 mi later.

 As PA 208 enters Mercer County, it turns east-northeast and meets US 19 at the village of Leesburg about 1.7 mi later.
 The routes briefly overlap northward, and then PA 208 continues east-northeastward.
 About 3.5 mi from Leesburg, the route is joined by PA 258 north of the Grove City Premium Outlets, and the concurrency then interchanges with I-79 (exit 113) immediately thereafter.
 The concurrency ends 0.4 mi later at the village of London – prior to the interstate, this was a simple junction between PA 208 and PA 258.
 PA 208 continues east-northeast about 3.5 mi to the borough of Grove City, where it meets PA 58 and PA 173.
-This point is the westernt terminus of the PA 58/PA 173 concurrency, and the southern terminus of the PA 173/PA 208 concurrency; also at this point, the north- and southbound lanes of the PA 173/PA 208 concurrency are split on one-way streets through the downtown area of Grove City, heading northward for about 0.4 mi.
+This point is the western terminus of the PA 58/PA 173 concurrency, and the southern terminus of the PA 173/PA 208 concurrency; also at this point, the north- and southbound lanes of the PA 173/PA 208 concurrency are split on one-way streets through the downtown area of Grove City, heading northward for about 0.4 mi.
 Another 0.4 mi later, the concurrency ends, and PA 208 continues eastward, leaves the borough, and meets the county line 4.5 mi later.